shimondoodkin/efficient-rolling-stats/README.md

 				  1) //  generally i will feed the data every 1 period,
 				     //   if index of all data in the buffer is same then use this number to divide.
-				     //  to prevent divition by zero.
+				     //  to prevent divition by zero. var rate= avg(
-    avg(
-    1, // the value is 1
-    Date.now()/1000 // period is 1 second
+    1, // the value is 1 to sum each time Date.now()/1000 // period is in 1 second terms,
-    )
+                    // so the sum will be divided by difference between end index from start index in seconds )

 ```

- also atEveryStep has:

- * `atEveryStep.setUsualIndexSkipBetweenOccations(UsualIndexSkipBetweenOccations)`

 #### Delay(WindowSize)

  this function delayes the input by window size